 The Preacher to Gray's Inn is the Rt Revd Michael Doe.
 He was licensed to the post by the Bishop of London at a special service in the Chapel on 8th June 2011.

 Bishop Michael Doe was born in Hampshire and graduated from Durham University in 1969.
 He trained for the priesthood at Ripon Hall, Oxford.
 He has been a parish priest on housing estate parishes in London and Oxford, Youth Secretary of the British Council of Churches, and a Canon Residentiary at Portsmouth Cathedral.
 In 1994 he became the first Bishop of Swindon in the Diocese of Bristol.
 In 2004 he moved to become General Secretary of USPG: Anglicans in World Mission, from which he retired in 2011 while remaining an assistant Bishop in the Diocese of Southwark.
 In 2002 he was awarded the honorary degree of Doctor of Laws by the University of Bath.
 His latest book, "Saving Power - the Mission of God and the Anglican Communion", was published by SPCK in July 2011.

 The post of Preacher is part-time and non-resident.
 The main responsibility is preaching at morning service in Chapel on twelve Sundays a year, and also conducting occasional services such as Baptisms, Marriages and Memorial Services.
 However, Bishop Michael is available to anyone who would like to meet with him, and his contact details are available in the confidential list of Members, or from the Treasury Office.

-Click here to read the Preacher's latest sermon.
+Click here to read the Sermon given on 20 July 2014.